 Located on the north coast of the island.
 This is a sleepy little town that is really worth a visit.
 No, there are no huge attractions here but it’s still a nice walk and there is a special thing about this village.
 When winter is over (24th of April) the pagan tradition comes to life on the street outside of the church.
 You can see marks on the street and that’s where they light bonfires.
 Yes, they light the street on fire and then they jump over the fire.

-Enter the church while being here and then walk the cobbled streets and look at all the details.
+Enter the church while you are here and then walk the cobbled streets and look at all the details.
 For example, the hands that are used as knockers on the doors.
 Also, make sure to check out the banana plantations while you’re here.
 And while visiting the village of Agulo, you might also like to visit the restaurant “La Vieja Escuela”.

 Visit the pottery village El Cercado